 They were excited to be married and it showed.
-Their tastes were similar and both share such a love for books (like The Hobbit) and reading that it was a no brainer to place those elements in their big day.
-We started from scratch – in finding the venue to planning a design and executing a day to remember.
+Their tastes were similar and both share such a love for books (like The Hobbit) and reading that it was a no-brainer to place those elements in their big day.
+We started from scratch – from finding the venue to planning a design and executing a day to remember.
 If you look at the images below, you’ll see that old books were stacked on top of each other as part of the centerpieces.

 There were countless details to this wedding that were lovingly crafted from friends and family.
 Bergan’s mother, Karen is an incredibly talented lady and together with her father, created so many items for this wedding that were unbelievably meaningful.
 For instance, they made the arbor that the couple were married under.

 They also built the white picket fence that surrounded the gelato cart so it tied more into the theme.

 Her friends made a quilt stitched together with her wedding colors that also had meaningful passages from Lord of the Rings in it!

 They also delicately hand crafted were the beautiful bridal bouquets and boutonnieres.

 Now usually I’m a little wary when one tells me about all the DIY they want to do for their wedding since 80% of the time it turns out differently from what Pinterest states.
 Not this time!
 They knocked this out of the park!